CaptainMesomorph/tardigrade-framework/README.md

 ## Version control history

-**Nov 27, 2020 - 13.0.0 Enhanced ApplicationManager to support database application settings**
+**Dec 1, 2020 - 13.0.0 Enhanced ApplicationManager to support database application settings**

 - Enhanced the ApplicationConfigration class to enable the use of multiple configuration sources.
 - Created configuration sources for reading application settings from a database (for both Entity Framework and Entity Framework Core).
+- Resolved an issue with "Includes" of associated entities when calling the retrieve methods of the repository code in the EntityFrameworkCore project.
 - Created utility classes for the Expression class.
 - Updated the EntityFrameworkCore project from .NET Core 3.0 to 3.1.
 - Updated the AspNetCore project from supporting both .NET Core 2.2 and 3.0 to just 3.1.
 - Renamed the LegacyConfigurationProvider and LegacyConfigurationSource classes to LegacySettingsConfigurationProvider and LegacySettingsConfigurationSource respectively.
 - Added a project to the Tests solution for holding shared resources.
+- Incorporated the Bogus third-party NuGet package for generating test data through the DataFactory.
 - Reactored the unit tests for reading application settings to enable better code reuse.
+- Created an EntityFramework test project containing unit tests for reading application settings from an SQLite database.
-- Created EntityFramework and EntityFrameworkCore test projects containing unit tests for reading application settings from an SQLite database.
+- Created an EntityFrameworkCore test project containing unit tests for reading application settings and performing object CRUD operations from an SQLite database.
 - Added unit tests for the new utility classes.
 - Updated NuGet packages.